su-squares/tenthousandsu.com/white-paper.md

 ## Why buy a Su Square?

-**Su Squares is a two-dimensional metaverse** that connects you to neighboring projects based on the location you purchase.
+**Su Squares is a two-dimensional billboard** that connects you to neighboring projects based on the location you purchase.
+We have run the Su Squares image on display on Times Square (16 displays) and I-95.

 **The first ever ERC-721 NFT project for sale,** purchasing a square allows you to permanently own a unique piece of blockchain history.
 No other project can make this claim.
 Please see <a target="_blank" href="https://eips.ethereum.org/EIPS/eip-721">the ERC-721 paper</a> and find Su Squares listed.
 Su Squares was built by the lead author of ERC-721.